-Within that document you will find a "fees disclosure" which identifies the administration fees.
-Sometimes they will identify the operating fees charged by the mutual funds, but not always.
-That's because many of these are indirect fees which are hidden within the individual mutual funds operating expense.
+Many of these are indirect fees that are hidden within the investment expenses of the mutual funds inside the retirement plan.
 The good news is there are not hard to find on your own.

-Let’s take a look at two different funds so you can compare costs:
+It’s not too hard to identify mutual fund expenses.
+Let’s take a look at two different mutual funds so you can compare their expense ratios:

 - Vanguard Total World Stock Index Fund Institutional Shares (VTWIX)

 Let’s look at VTWIX first.
 Below is a screenshot of the ticker symbol in Google search.